 TRANSPORT - RAIL Current Provision Four rail stations - Three Bridges and Gatwick on Brighton Main Line.
 Crawley and Ifield on Arun Valley Line.
 Frequent services between London, Brighton, Horsham, Chichester and Portsmouth.
 Evidence Base Network Rail London and South East Market Study (2013) Position statement 2014 Network Rail South East Route: Sussex Area Route Study (2015) Network Rail Route Specifications 2016 South East (2016) Network Rail Delivery Plan for Control Period 6 (2019-24) Network Rail Strategic Business Plan for 2019-24 (2019) Current Findings Refurbishment of Gatwick Station and provision of additional platform completed 2014.
 Significant demand for parking at Three Bridges Station.
 Network Rail has undertaken improvements to passenger facilities at Three Bridges.
 Significant improvements in relation to disabled access are likely to be necessary.
-Network Rail identified improvements in their January 2013 Business Plan to provide additional capacity and which should be brought forward in Control Period 6.
-These include signalling at Three Bridges, grade separation of Windmill Bridge Junction and improvements to Stoats Nest Junction which will improve capacity on the Brighton Main Line.
+The Network Rail Croydon Area Remodelling Scheme (CARS), which includes improvements to junctions in the 'Selhurst Triangle' - this includes Windmill Bridge Junction - north of East Croydon station, along with two additional platforms at East Croydon station will allow for increased services on the Brighton Main Line along with greater reliability and faster recovery of service from incidents of disruption.
+This major project has been consulted upon in Autumn 2018 for a Transport and Works Act Order, but is currently funded for the design stage including a further consultation on design in 2020, with funding for construction remaining to be confirmed.
 The Thameslink programme which serves Three Bridges and the Arun Valley line will provide additional capacity.
 The business case of the provision of a new station at Kilnwood Vale is still being examined.
 Trains would continue to stop at Ifield Station.
 Future Studies and Plans Access improvements to Three Bridges Station are planned as part of the Crawley Growth Programme.
 Scheme to be funded using developer contributions.
 Upgrade of Crawley Station is planned as part of wider Station Gateway scheme and the Crawley Growth Programme.
 New concourse at Gatwick Station is planned to help ensure that the best use is made of existing airport capacity.
 Phasing Detailed planning applications for Three Bridges Station and Crawley Station improvements expected during 2019.
 New concourse at Gatwick Station to be constructed over period 2020-22.
 Funding Gatwick Station improvements are to be funded by the DfT, Network Rail, the Coast to Capital LEP and Gatwick Airport Limited.
 Funding is in place.

 Station improvements schemes included within the Growth Programme are to be funded by a combination of public and private sources, including the Coast to Capital LEP, developer contributions, West Sussex County Council and Crawley Borough Council.
 Summary Crawley has good rail connections through a number of stations.
 Improvements to station facilities taking place.
+1 improvements to station radinates taking place.